-- 1. Take water with you (in a container with a lid). - 2.
-If you are the first one up, open windows and shutters in the Tower as you climb (unless it is raining), and check to make sure that the stairwell lights are functioning and that there is no debris on the stairs; sometimes pieces of brick or mortar become loose. - 3.
-When you reach the top, check inside the lens pedestal to make sure that the First Aid Kit and AED are inside. - 4.
-Check that the lens is rotating; if it is not, immediately alert the staff. - 5.
-Open the outer door to the catwalk and use the rope to hold it open. - 6.
-Turn on a walkie-talkie and alert the person at the base of the tower that you are ready for climbers to begin ascending the stairs. - 7.
-Assist guests through the trapdoor if necessary. - 8.
+- 1. Take water with you (in a container with a lid) - 2.
+If you are the first one up, open windows and shutters in the Tower (unless it is raining)as you climb, and check to make sure that the stairwell lights are functioning and that there is no debris on the stairs, sometime pieces of brick or mortar become loose. - 3.
+When you reach the top, check inside the lens pedestal to make sure that the First Aid Kit is inside - 4.
+Check that the lens is rotating; if it is not, immediately alert the staff, open the doors to the motor and turn on the fan. (for cooling purposes). - 5.
+Open the outer door to the catwalk and use the rope to hold it open - 6.
+Turn on a walkie-talkie and alert the person at the base of the tower that you are ready for climbers to begin ascending the stairs - 7.
+Assist guests through the trapdoor if necessary - 8.
 Ensure a smooth flow of traffic on the catwalk.
 If we are busy, each group should only stay up top for 3-5 minutes. - 9.
-Answer questions; supervise to ensure compliance with basic safety rules; engage with guests!

-10. NO ONE IS ALLLOWED UP THE STEPS INSIDE THE LENS ROOM, OR ON THE LADDER TO THE UPPER CATWALK, and NO ONE SHOULD TOUCH THE LENS!

-- 11. Communicate with other volunteers and staff using the walkie-talkie (or your cell phone). - 12.
+Answer questions; supervise to ensure compliance with basic safety rules; engage with guests! - 10.
+NO ONE IS ALLLOWED UP THE STEPS INSIDE THE LENS ROOM, OR ON THE LADDER TO THE UPPER CATWALK, and NO ONE SHOULD TOUCH THE LENS! - 11.
+Communicate with other volunteers and staff using the walkie-talkie (or your cell phone) - 12.
 Monitor the weather!
 If it is raining, use your discretion; during moderate or heavy rainfall, the windows and shutters should be closed to prevent rain from wetting the stairs.
 If you see lightning or hear thunder, close the tower!
-Use the lighting meter at the top for guidance.
-If lighting is within 3 miles the tower must close.
-Tell the tower base and gift shop not to admit any more guests to the tower, and instruct those at the top to begin their descent.
+Tell the tower base not to admit any more guests to the tower, and instruct those at the top to begin their descent.
 Close the tower door and windows behind you as you descend.
 The situation will be re-evaluated every 15 minutes; once lightning and thunder have ceased for at least 15 minutes, the tower may be re-opened - 13.
-Last one down should make sure all guests are safely through the trapdoor; close the catwalk door securely and latch the rope around the inner staircase.
-Unplug the space heater if in use.
-Do not close the trapdoor.
-Turn off walkie-talkie and place on the charger at the top.
-Bring down any trash and close windows and shutters in the tower.
-Check the north door to ensure it's locked and make sure both windows and shutters at the base are closed and locked.
-Exit through and close the interior wooden tower door and position rubber door stop.
+Last one down should make sure all guests are safely through the trapdoor; close the catwalk door securely and latch the rope around the inner staircase; turn off the fan cooling the motor and close the doors to the motor casing; and the space heater do not close the trapdoor; turn off walkie-talkies and bring them down from the top, bring down any trash, close windows and shutters in the tower.
+Check the keeper's room for guests, fan and lights.
+Check the north door to insure it's locked and make sure the shutter and window is closed and locked and close the tower door.